MusicDataset/md_homepage/content/musics/b/BarcarolleinF-sharpMajorOp.60(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Barcarolle in F-sharp Major Op.
+title: Barcarolle in F-sharp Major Op.
 60 (2)
 description: This is the description for Barcarolle in F-sharp Major Op.
 60 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]